 When AP processes are optimized, invoices can be processed faster, enabling your business to take advantage of early payment discounts.
 Keep track of the monetary value as well as number of missed discounts and consider using reason codes to identify how and why you’re failing to take advantage of discount opportunities.
 To improve this KPI, look for an invoice processing solution that will automatically notify you when a discount window is about to expire, to trigger timely payment.

-Metric #5 – Number of supplier enquiries, discrepancies and disputes
+AP Metric #5 – Number of supplier inquiries, discrepancies and disputes

 Obviously, the lower this figure, the better.
 Handling supplier enquiries, discrepancies and disputes ties up valuable resources which will torpedo AP efficiency.
 E-Invoice automation should reduce the volume of supplier interactions needed by eliminating opportunities to introduce human error, and providing an unambiguous channel for electronic document transmission, which lowers the risk of duplicate invoices and payments.